jtornero/tracker4R101/README.md

 - Because all data tranmsission will be through GSM connections, and because high chances of running into no coverage zones, store-and-send procedures for positions.
 - Convert the track points to line automagically
+- Be able to show the last point received with another style